sepideh-shabani/sepideh-shabani/README.md

 - 👋 Hello, I am Sepideh
-- 👀 I'm Front-end developer with 4+ years of experience designing and building responsive web design and mobile apps in the different industry.
+- 👀 I'm a Front-end developer with 6+ years of experience designing and building responsive web designs and mobile apps in different industries.
 Proficient with CSS and REACT framework.
-- 💞️ I am looking to collaborate on open source projects.
+- 💞️ I am looking to collaborate on open-source projects.
 - 📫 How to contact me: sepidehsh74@gmail.com

 <!---